 To start with, just a half teaspoon of cinnamon a day has been shown to reduce total cholesterol and “bad” LDL cholesterol levels.
 Other research indicates that cinnamon may also raise “good” HDL cholesterol levels.

 Along with high cholesterol levels, high blood pressure is another factor that puts you at a greater risk for heart problems.
-In both animal and human studies, cinnamon has shown an ability to lower blood pressure.
+In studies, cinnamon has shown it may be a powerful way to help lower blood pressure.
 The effective dose in the human study was 2 grams a day, which is equal to about 1 teaspoon.

-Whichever way you look at it, consuming cinnamon each day is only going to help your heart!
+Whichever way you look at it, consuming cinnamon each day is outstanding for your heart!

 Antioxidants are the key to protecting your health as you age.
 They reduce damage from free radicals and have an anti-aging effect on your whole body.